In 1985, Elisa Lispector, Clarice's sister, wrote a dedication.

 Unique piece.

 Elisa was Clarice Lispector's older sister, with whom she shared a childhood marked by exile and the hardships of immigration.
-The two followed different literary paths, but maintained a relationship of mutual respect and affection.
+The two followed distinct literary paths, but maintained a relationship of mutual respect and affection.
 Elisa always recognized her sister's extraordinary talent, without ever feeling inferior, and Clarice also valued the seriousness of Elisa's work.
-Although they grew apart emotionally in adulthood — in part because of their very different personalities — both expressed admiration for each other in interviews and letters.
-The story of the two sisters is a unique chapter in Brazilian literature, showing how two such different voices can coexist and enrich the country's cultural panorama.
+Although they distanced themselves emotionally in adulthood—partly due to very different personalities—both expressed admiration for each other in interviews and letters.
+The story of the two sisters is a unique chapter in Brazilian literature, showing how two such different voices can coexist and enrich the country's cultural landscape.

-Throughout her career, Elisa published novels and short stories marked by clear and sensitive language, addressing themes such as exile, identity, immigration and the female condition.
-Her first novel, In Exile (1948), was well received by critics and paved the way for a solid literary career.
-Works such as Midnight Watch and The Bengal Tiger show a committed author, with a strong social conscience and deep human empathy.
-Despite having lived on the fringes of the spotlight, Elisa created an important body of work, which is now beginning to be rediscovered and valued.
+Throughout her career, Elisa published novels and short stories marked by clear and sensitive language, addressing themes such as exile, identity, immigration, and the female condition.
+Her first novel, In Exile (1948), was well-received by critics and paved the way for a solid literary trajectory.
+Works such as Midnight Patrol and The Bengal Tiger show an engaged author with a strong social conscience and profound human empathy.
+Despite having lived on the fringes of the mainstream spotlight, Elisa built an important body of work that is now beginning to be rediscovered and valued.

 A rare dedication, perfect for collectors who admire Clarice Lispector or for readers passionate about Brazilian literature who wish to discover talented and little-explored voices that go beyond the obvious.
 The handwriting of the two sisters is quite similar.